CodelyTV/dotly/README.md

     <a href="https://github.com/CodelyTV/dotly/actions"><img src="https://github.com/CodelyTV/dotly/workflows/CI/badge.svg" alt="CI pipeline status"/></a>
 </p>

 dotly is a dotfiles framework built on top of [zim](https://github.com/zimfw/zimfw), one of the fastest zsh existing frameworks.
 It creates an opinionated dotfiles structure to handle all your configs and scripts.

+In works on macOS, Linux and WLS.

 ## 🚀 Installation

-Using wget
+<small>Using wget</small>

 ```bash
 bash <(wget -qO- https://raw.githubusercontent.com/CodelyTV/dotly/HEAD/installer)
 ```

-Using curl
+<small>Or using curl</small>

 ```bash
 bash <(curl -s https://raw.githubusercontent.com/CodelyTV/dotly/HEAD/installer)
 ```

 ## 💻 Usage

 ### 🌚 The `dot` command

+### 🌴 Understanding the folders structure

 ### 🎨 Customization